Guide to Kids Bed Sizes and Styles - Ages 4-10

 Children this age should still be able to comfortably sleep in a twin-size bed.
 Yet, if you’re looking to upgrade, there are new considerations to take into account.

-If this sounds like a style that would benefit your child (or even yourself), check out our Amish-crafted bunk beds and loft beds
+If this sounds like a style that would benefit your child (or even yourself), check out our Amish-crafted bunk beds and loft beds.

 A bed frame that elevates the mattress even a little can grant added storage, something that kids this age will appreciate as they accumulate more stuff.
-For example, a wooden bed with base drawers can store items that would otherwise be located out of their reach, further enabling them to do tasks without your help.
+For example, a wooden bed with base drawers can store items that would otherwise be located out of the children's reach, further enabling them to do tasks without your help.
 Similarly, you can look for frames with clearance underneath which would accommodate various boxes.

 Best Bed Sizes for Children Aged 10 - Tween